Cellulosic ethanol: Feedstocks

-In general there are two types of feedstocks: forest (woody) Biomass and agricultural biomass.
-In the US, about 1.4 billion dry tons of biomass can be sustainably produced annually.
+Forest

 About 370 million tons or 30% are forest biomass.
 Forest biomass has higher cellulose and lignin content and lower hemicellulose and ash content than agricultural biomass.
 Because of the difficulties and low ethanol yield in fermenting pretreatment hydrolysate, especially those with very high 5 carbon hemicellulose sugars such as xylose, forest biomass has significant advantages over agricultural biomass.
 Forest biomass also has high density which significantly reduces transportation cost.
 It can be harvested year around which eliminates long-term storage.
 The close to zero ash content of forest biomass significantly reduces dead load in transportation and processing.
 To meet the needs for biodiversity, forest biomass will be an important biomass feedstock supply mix in the future biobased economy.
 However, forest biomass is much more recalcitrant than agricultural biomass.
 In 2009, the USDA Forest Products Laboratory together with the University of Wisconsin–Madison developed efficient technologies that can overcome the strong recalcitrance of forest (woody) biomass including those of softwood species that have low xylan content.
 Short-rotation intensive culture or tree farming can offer an almost unlimited opportunity for forest biomass production.

 Woodchips from slashes and tree tops and saw dust from saw mills, and waste paper pulp are forest biomass feedstocks for cellulosic ethanol production.

+Agricultural

+Agricultural waste

+Food production produces waste in the form of inedible lignocellulosic biomass: stover, sugarcane bagasse, straw, etc. Being lignocellulosic, a majority of their mass is cellulose, hemicellulose, and lignin.
+Their nature as waste has led to sustained interest in converting them into useful materials including bioethanol.

+DuPont's Nevada pilot plant for converting corn stover to bioethanol ended in failure.
+The German company Verbio purchased the plant with a goal to convert it to biomethane production.

+Switchgrass

 Switchgrass (Panicum virgatum) is a native tallgrass prairie grass.
 Known for its hardiness and rapid growth, this perennial grows during the warm months to heights of 2–6 feet.
 Switchgrass can be grown in most parts of the United States, including swamplands, plains, streams, and along the shores & interstate highways.
 It is self-seeding (no tractor for sowing, only for mowing), resistant to many diseases and pests, & can produce high yields with low applications of fertilizer and other chemicals.
 It is also tolerant to poor soils, flooding, & drought; improves soil quality and prevents erosion due its type of root system.

 Switchgrass is an approved cover crop for land protected under the federal Conservation Reserve Program (CRP).
 CRP is a government program that pays producers a fee for not growing crops on land on which crops recently grew.
 This program reduces soil erosion, enhances water quality, and increases wildlife habitat.
 CRP land serves as a habitat for upland game, such as pheasants and ducks, and a number of insects.
 Switchgrass for biofuel production has been considered for use on Conservation Reserve Program (CRP) land, which could increase ecological sustainability and lower the cost of the CRP program.
 However, CRP rules would have to be modified to allow this economic use of the CRP land.